Night Safari In Malaysia: Experience The Thrill Of Wildlife Encounters

 Location: Central Peninsular Malaysia

-Best Time To Visit: March to October
+Best Time: March to October

 3. Sepilok Orangutan Rehabilitation Centre Night Walk